smodin-io/fast-text-language-detection/README.md

 In a search for the _best_ option for predicting a language from text which didn't require a large machine learning model, it appeared that fast-text, created by FaceBook, was the best option (https://towardsdatascience.com/benchmarking-language-detection-for-nlp-8250ea8b67c).

-## Improving Accuracy

-Most incorrect suggestions are due to non-text characters (i.e. punctuation) that should be filtered out to provide better results.
-Please submit an issue for incorrect suggestions so we can work on improving the accuracy.

 ## Installation

 ```